Hafsa993/KnowHouseApp/README.md

 ### Instructions

-In the Instructions page are instructions on how to do stuff, as can be seen in the pictures.
-One can filter by category or use the searchbar to search for sth.
+The Instructions page provides a shared library of household instructions (e.g., how to do laundry).
+Users can filter by category or search for specific instructions.

-The Instructions are clickable, clicking on an instruction displays it.
-This display shows the category etc. and the description and also here you can see the delete and edit buttons.
-You can see in the last picture how it looks when you edit a description.
+Instructions are clickable for detailed viewing, editing, or deletion.
+The edit screen allows users to update descriptions and categories with ease.

 <p align="left" width="100%">
 <img height="400" src="img/images for high fi/InstructionsA2.png">